-Although, a DSLR or professional video camera might be needed for high-quality videography, let us say you just want to make a good quality video for your social media and all you have with you is an iPhone.
+Although, a DSLR or professional video camera might be needed for high quality videos, let us say you just want to make a good quality video for your social media and all you have with you is an iPhone.
 There are still some ways you can make a huge difference to the video quality of your iPhone.
-Generally, the newer the device the better the video quality is going to be straight out of the box, however, there are a few tricks and tips to make the video quality pop out.
+Generally, the newer the device the better the video quality is going to be straight out of the box, however, there are a few tricks and tips like adjusting shutter speed and whatnot to make the video quality pop out.
 In our article, we are going to break down the top 20 tips on how to improve the video quality on an iPhone.

 20 ways to improve the video quality on your iPhone:

 - Use of soft lighting

 - Shoot in areas with better outdoor lighting conditions

 - Use external mobile lenses

 - Change the settings of iPhone’s video resolution

 - Putt the camera in the right direction

 - Adjusting manual iPhone settings such as exposure

 - Using video enhancer apps to improve video quality on iPhone 11